urialon/urialon.github.io/_pages/about.md

 I obtained a PhD in the department of Computer Science at the Technion, advised by [Prof. Eran Yahav](https://www.cs.technion.ac.il/~yahave/){:target="_blank"}.

-#During most of my PhD, I focused on deep learning approaches for modeling and generating source code, a field we call Programming Language Processing.
-#I also worked on understanding graph neural networks.
-#Currently, I am also working on NLP.

 Previously, I served 7 years as an officer onboard a missile ship in the Israeli Navy.
 Later, I completed my BSc _summa cum laude_ at the Computer Science Department at the Technion, as an alumnus of The Rothschild-Technion Scholars Program for Excellence.
 Between 2014-2016, I worked at Microsoft R&D center in Haifa, developing data security services for the cloud.
 Between June-September of 2018, I interned at Google New-York, researching neural models for speech recognition.